-After eight years of Israeli blockade, 1.8 million Palestinians continue to be trapped in the Gaza Strip, largely cut off from the outside world.
+After nine years of Israeli blockade, 1.8 million Palestinians continue to be trapped in the Gaza Strip, largely cut off from the outside world.
+They need your help.

-One year on from the onset of Operation Protective Edge life for many people in Gaza is getting worse.
-There has been virtually no reconstruction, there is no permanent ceasefire, no meaningful peace talks, and the blockade is still firmly in place.
+Two years on from the onset of the 2014 war life for many people in Gaza is getting worse.
+The reconstruction process is slow, there is no permanent ceasefire, no meaningful peace talks, and the blockade is still firmly in place.

 The humanitarian needs remain enormous.
 Gaza has witnessed its worst destruction in decades and an already vulnerable civilian population has been left even more vulnerable.

-More than 100,000 people (more than half of these children) have had their homes destroyed and are still displaced.
-Most of the water supply is unsafe to drink and there are power cuts of 12 hours a day.
-Restrictions on essential building materials mean that rebuilding homes has yet to begin.
+More than 100,000 people (more than half of these children) have had their homes destroyed, 75,000 still displaced.
+96 per cent of water supply is unsafe to drink and there are power cuts of 12 hours a day.
+Restrictions on essential building materials mean that only 9.7 per cent of homes have been rebuilt.